 - 5.43 A variety of house types will be required at Ipswich Garden Suburb in order to support the growth of a mixed community.
-The design of each plot should seek to reinforce the principles and character of garden suburbs by following the principles contained in the following illustrations. - Core Strategy Policy DM3, Provision of Private Outdoor Amenity Space in New and Existing Developments requires: - All houses, bungalows, or ground floor maisonettes with 3 or more bedrooms should have a rear garden measuring a minimum of 75 square metres; - All houses, bungalows, or ground floor maisonettes with 1 or 2 bedrooms should have a rear garden measuring a minimum of 50 square metres; - All apartments or upper floor maisonettes should have an average of 25 square metres of private outdoor amenity space. - 5.45 Dimensions for gardens do not include any rear parking spaces - In addition, the Council has agreed minimum spacing between dwellings to ensure adequate privacy and amenity for individual dwellings.
+The design of each plot should seek to reinforce the principles and character of garden suburbs by following the principles contained in the following illustrations. - 5.44 Core Strategy Policy DM3, Provision of Private Outdoor Amenity Space in New and Existing Developments requires: - All houses, bungalows, or ground floor maisonettes with 3 or more bedrooms should have a rear garden measuring a minimum of 75 square metres; - All houses, bungalows, or ground floor maisonettes with 1 or 2 bedrooms should have a rear garden measuring a minimum of 50 square metres; - All apartments or upper floor maisonettes should have an average of 25 square metres of private outdoor amenity space.

+- 5.45 For the purposes of considering proposed garden sizes against minimum policy requirements for rear garden sizes, any rear parking spaces should not be included as part of the rear garden dimensions. - 5.46 In addition, the Council has agreed minimum spacing between dwellings to ensure adequate privacy and amenity for individual dwellings.
 The degree of spacing required will vary depending on the type and height of each dwelling.
-The following guidelines should be followed:

-- A minimum of 21 metres between main elevations to the rear of dwellings should be provided.
+The following guidelines should be followed: - A minimum of 21 metres between main elevations to the rear of dwellings should be provided.
 Individual back gardens should have a minimum length of 9 metres. - There should be a minimum distance of 12 metres between the main elevation of one dwelling and the side elevation of an adjacent dwelling where they occupy and form a corner to a block. - Greater distances may be required where buildings exceed three storeys, or where the site's topography will lead to one dwelling being sited above another.